-Nemea, often called the “Bordeaux of Greece,” is one of the country’s most celebrated wine regions.
+The Nemea wine region, often called the “Bordeaux of Greece,” is one of the country’s most celebrated wine regions.
 Situated in the northeastern Peloponnese, it is renowned for producing exceptional wines, particularly those made from the indigenous Agiorgitiko grape.
 With its ideal terroir, a winemaking tradition that dates back to antiquity, and modern innovations, Nemea has firmly established itself as a cornerstone of Greek viticulture.

 - Characteristics:

 Agiorgitiko is known for its deep ruby colour, rich aromas of red fruits (such as cherry, raspberry, and plum), and balanced tannins.
-It can produce a wide range of wines, from light rosés to robust reds suitable for ageing. - Flavor Profile:
+It can produce a wide range of wines, from light rosés to robust reds suitable for ageing. - Flavour Profile:

 Wines made from Agiorgitiko are often medium- to full-bodied, with a velvety texture, moderate acidity, and flavours that include blackcurrant, spices, and hints of vanilla when aged in oak.